sublee/subl.ee/docs/resume.md

     On GitHub, 2700+ people stared this project.
 Also it was the 3rd daily trending repository at Sep 22, 2014.

-[Hangulize][], 2010--
-:   Automatically transcribes a non-Korean word into Hangul.
-    {: .note }

-:   Implemented the library to realize [Brian Jongseong Park's idea]
-    [hangulize-idea] by Python and complex regular expressions.

-    Designed and implemented the Web service and RESTful API by [Flask][] on [Google App Engine][gae].
-Many professional Korean translators visit here to translate undocumented proper nouns.

 [TrueSkill][trueskill-py], 2012--
 :   A Python implementation of [TrueSkill<sup>TM</sup>][trueskill] which is a
     rating algorithm for Xbox Live.